fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 implementation, he has give permission for the unrestricted use of his code.

 ## The hash map modules

-The Fortran Standard Library provides three modules for the implementation of simple hash maps.
+The Fortran Standard Library provides two modules for the implementation of simple hash maps.
 These maps only accept hash functions with a single argument, the key, and yield a 32 bit hash code.
 The modules will need to be modified if it is desired to use hash functions with a different API.
-The three modules are:
+The two modules are:
-`stdlib_hashmap_wrappers`, `stdlib_hashmap_chaining` and
-`stdlib_hashmap_open`, corresponding to the files:
+`stdlib_hashmap_wrappers`, and `stdlib_hashmaps` corresponding to the
-`stdlib_hashmap_wrappers.f90`, `stdlib_hashmap_chaining.f90`,
+files: `stdlib_hashmap_wrappers.f90`, and `stdlib_hashmaps.f90`

-and `stdlib_hashmap_open.f90`.
-The module `stdlib_hashmap_wrappers` provides an interface to the 32 bit hash functions of the Standard Library module, `stdlib_hash_32bit`, and provides wrappers to some of the hash functions so that they no longer need to be supplied seeds.
-The module `stdlib_hashmap_chaining` defines a datatype, `chaining_hashmap_type`, implementing a simple separate chaining hash map noted more for its diagnostics than its performance.
-Finally the module `stdlib_hashmap_open` defines a datatype, `open_hashmap_type`, implementing a simple open addressing hash map noted more for its diagnostics than its performance.
+The module `stdlib_hashmap_wrappers` provides types and procedures for use by `stdlib_hashmaps`.
+It provides an interface to the 32 bit hash functions of the Standard Library module, `stdlib_hash_32bit`, and provides wrappers to some of the hash functions so that they no longer need to be supplied seeds.
+It also defines two data types used to store information in the hash maps, the `key_type` and the `other_type`.
+The `key_type` is used to define keys that, in turn, are used to identify the data entered into a hash map.
+The `other_type` is intended to contain the other data associated with the key.

+The module `stdlib_hashmaps` defines the API for a parent datatype, `hashmap_type` and two extensions of that hash map type:
+`chaining_hashmap_type` and `open_hashmap_type`.

+The `hashmap_type` defines the Application Programers Interface (API) for the procedures used by its two extensions.
+It explicitly defines five non-overridable procedures.
+It also defines the interfaces for eleven deferred procedures.
+It does not define the finalization routines for the two extension types, or one routine provided by the `open_hashmap_type`.

-These maps use separate chaining with linked lists and linear open addressing, respectively, to deal with hash index collisions, and are largely defined in the separated submodules, `stdlib_hashmap_chainings` and `stdlib_hashmap_opens`, respectively.
-In `chaining_hashmap_type` the colliding indices are handled by using linked lists with their roots at the hash index.
+The `chaining_hashmap_type` uses separate chaining with linked lists to deal with hash index collisions.
+In separate chaining the colliding indices are handled by using linked lists with their roots at the hash index.
+The `chaining_hashmap_type` procedures are implemented in the module `stdlib_hashmap_chaining` corresponding to the file, `stdlib_hashmap_chaining.f90`.

+The `open_hashmap_type`
-In `open_hashmap_type`, the colliding indices are handled by searching from the initial hash index in increasing steps of one (modulo the hash map size) for an open map bin.
+uses linear open addressing to deal with hash index collisions.
+In linear open addressing the colliding indices are handled by searching from the initial hash index in increasing steps of one (modulo the hash map size) for an open map slot.

-The maps share many attributes in common.
-The two types share a common Application Programers Interface (API).
+The `open_hashmap_type` procedures are implemented in the submodule `stdlib_hashmap_open` corresponding to the file `stdlib_hashmap_open.f90`.

 The maps use powers of two for their slot sizes, so that the function, `fibonacci_hash`, can be used to map the hash codes to indices in the map.
 This is expected to be more efficient than prime number mapping using a modulo operation, and reduces the requirement that the hash function need to do a good job randomizing its lower order bits.
-This requires a good randomizing hash method for good performance.
+They do require a good randomizing hash method for good performance.
 Both adjust the map size to reduce collisions, based on the ratio of the number of hash map probes to the number of subroutine calls.
-The maps make extensive use of pointers internally, but a private finalization subroutine avoids memory leaks.
+Wile the maps make extensive use of pointers internally, a private finalization subroutine avoids memory leaks.
-The maps can take entry keys of type `key_type`.
+The maps can take entry keys of type `key_type`, and other data of the type `other_type`.
-Both maps allow the addition and lookup of entries, and the inclusion of data in addition to the entry key.
+The maps allow the addition, removal, and lookup of entries, and the inclusion of data in addition to the entry key.
-The `chaining_hashmap_type` also allows the selective removal of entries.

 ## The `stdlib_hashmap_wrappers` module